What is Cloud Native, really?

 Why the Definition Evolved

 The original definition of cloud-native, published in 2018, focused heavily on specific technologies, containers, service meshes, microservices, immutable infrastructure, and declarative APIs.
 At the time, these tools were revolutionary.
 They enabled faster deployments, better scaling, and a shift away from traditional monolithic applications.
-The industry needed guidance, and a technology-centric definition gave teams something tangible to work toward.
+The industry needed guidance, and a technology centric definition gave teams something tangible to work toward.

 But over time, as teams gained experience and cloud adoption matured, a new realization emerged: cloud-native isn’t just a set of tools.
 It’s a philosophy of how software should be designed, deployed, and maintained.